NonoHM/nonohm.github.io/_posts/2024-03-17-THM-Governance-&-Regulation.md

 ## Task 8 - Conclusion

-Here, we have seen a comprehensive overview of the importance of developing an effective information security governance & regulation framework to protect an organisation's valuable assets and sensitive information.
+Here, we have seen a comprehensive overview of the importance of developing an effective information security governance and regulation framework to protect an organisation's valuable assets and sensitive information.
 We also have viewed laws and regulations about privacy and data protection such as GDPR and PCI DSS.
 The GRC framework concept has been explained  in order to develop a secure organization's outlook.

 Furthermore, we have highlighted different governance enablers, such as ISO/IEC 27001, NIST 800-53, and NIST Special Publication 800-63B, and explained how they provide information security protection to an organisation.